michaelrsweet/htmldoc/README.md

 # Legal Stuff

 HTMLDOC is copyright 1997-2017 by Michael R Sweet.
 This program is free software.
-Distribution and use rights are outlined in the file "COPYING.txt".
+Distribution and use rights are outlined in the file "COPYING".

 HTMLDOC includes code to encrypt PDF document files using the RC4 algorithm with up to a 128-bit key.
 While this software and code may be freely used